 Meals

-There will be very reasonably priced meals (prices pegged at 2022 rates) available throughout the weekend (except Sunday night when we go to Settle for the concert) and we hope many people will choose to eat communally.
+There will be very reasonably priced meals available throughout the weekend (except Sunday night when we go to Settle for the concert) and we hope many people will choose to eat communally.

 It will be healthy home made vegetarian food.
-We can cater for most special diets (allergies and intolerances) if you let us know on the booking form.
+We can cater for most special diets (allergies and intolerances) if you let us know on the application form.

-On Sunday it will be possible to self-cater at Clapham Village Hall or we can suggest places to eat in Settle before the concert.
+On Sunday night it will be possible to self-cater at Clapham Village Hall (but not at other times) or we can suggest places to eat in Settle before the concert.

 Dance: No previous experience of Scandinavian dance and no partner is needed, as you will be encouraged to change partner (and role).
 You do need to have had some dancing experience and be able to learn, by looking, listening and feeling - whichever works best for you.
-The workshops are progressive and not normally appropriate for anyone to drop in to.
-This year there will be one dance from a Norwegian tradition and another from a Swedish tradition.
-You should aim to bring shoes with a smooth sole to help the rotation of the dance.
+As the workshops are progressive, it would not normally be appropriate for anyone to just drop in to them.
+This year we will focus on a dynamic Norwegian springar (running dance).
+If you have them, we recommend you bring smooth soled dance shoes.
+However you may also want to bring some dance shoes with a slightly less slippery sole in order to have options and to give your feet a rest.
+(But please don't worry if you have no alternatives, just bring the shoes you normally wear!)

-Music: Tuition will be in three groups, the tutors will move between the groups:
+Music: Tuition will be in three groups, so we don't overcrowd any of the classrooms.
+The tutors will move between the groups.

 Besides the main music and dance workshops, we will be running various additional courses during the late afternoon of both Saturday and Sunday.